fragcolor-xyz/shards/README.md

 - Warning: Work in progress
 ```

+## Vision
+Building a programming tool for the future.
+A future where the current *Screen* or *Desktop* is replaced by virtual interfaces within a *VR/MR/AR* environment.

+To achieve that we build a scripting language that can be both visual and textual at the same time and that represents the flow of data and logic as it is.

 ## Goals
 * Automation scripting for everyone
 * A universal interface to your code